 Presents 10-step roadmap to reach a “zero waste” economy

-Every year, the average American throws out nearly 1,800 pounds of trash.
-Together, Americans throw out enough plastic each year to fill up the Dallas Cowboys’ AT&T Stadium — the largest NFL football stadium– 565 times over.
+MARYLAND-— Every year, the average American throws out nearly 1,800 pounds of trash.
+Together, Americans throw out enough plastic each year to fill up the Dallas Cowboys’ AT&T Stadium — the largest NFL football stadium — 565 times over.
 To make matters worse, the COVID-19 pandemic has exacerbated a spiraling epidemic of waste, particularly when it comes to plastic.

-On Thursday, Environment Oregon Research & Policy Center, OSPIRG Foundation, Frontier Group and Community Action Works released a new report, Trash in America: Moving from destructive consumption towards a zero-waste system.
+On Thursday, Maryland PIRG Foundation, Environment Maryland Research & Policy Center, Frontier Group and Community Action Works released a new report, Trash in America: Moving from destructive consumption towards a zero-waste system.
 The report examines America’s waste problem over the past three years, including the pandemic, and recommends 10 steps the United States should take to build a “zero waste” economy.

+But Maryland’s ban on foam food packaging has now gone into effect, and Baltimore’s ban on single use plastic bags goes into effect Friday, October 1.
 In less than a year, four states have passed single-use plastic bans on wasteful products, including single-use plastic bags, foam containers and plastic straws, bringing the total number of states with such requirements to 13.
 In July 2021, Maine passed the first U.S. producer responsibility law, requiring companies to cover the total costs of their wasteful products, including disposal.
-Not long after, Governor Brown signed the second into law, which will require producers to cover some of the costs of managing the waste their products become right here in Oregon.

 “Producer responsibility is the next frontier in waste reduction,” said Adrian Pforzheimer, policy analyst for Frontier Group and report co-author.
 “By requiring manufacturers to take responsibility for all the materials they use and produce, cradle to grave, states like Maine can lead the way toward a more responsible and efficient economy.”